Dong-Sung Cho

 Dong-Sung Cho, (born 1949) is a Korean educator and scholar.

-He is recognized for his research in the areas of business strategy, sustainability, and national competitiveness.
+His research has focused on business strategy, sustainability, and national competitiveness.

 Early life and education

 A native of Seoul, Dong-Sung Cho graduated from Seoul National University with a Bachelor of Business Administration degree and earned his doctoral degree in Business Administration from Harvard Business School.
 Upon graduation, he worked at Gulf Oil for 2 years before becoming the youngest professor at Seoul National University.